 The NOV should present the most significant violations first.

 Notice of Nonconformance (NON).
-An NON is the official notification to a vendor of a failure to meet commitments related to NRCactivities, such as Appendix B commitments to a licensee.
+An NON is the official notification to a vendor of a failure to meet commitments related to NRC-regulated activities, such as Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” of Title 10 of the Code of Federal Regulations (10 CFR) contractual commitments to a licensee.
 NONs are issued to vendors with the associated inspection report as an enclosure to the cover letter.

 NONs should include: